apmath/apmath.github.io/z_page9.markdown

 permalink: /about/
 ---

 I am an educator and technology enthusiast from the New England region in the United States.
-On this site I share content related to my past and present teaching experiences, mainly focusing on the advanced placement (AP) calculus curriculum.
+On this site I share content and bookmarks related to my past and present teaching experiences, mainly focusing on the advanced placement (AP) calculus curriculum.

 <p align="center"><img src="../d-img/mvc.png" border="0"> </p>